agavgavi/The-Machine/README.md

 This idea was originally done by some redditors on <a href="http://reddit.com/r/themachineproject">the machine subreddit</a> and their <a href="https://github.com/poi-the-machine/the-machine">GitHub</a> repository.
 The group for an amount of time stopped working on it so I decided to follow in their footsteps.
 These projects have no affiliation between them, they are separate projects both based off of a great TV show.

-The Machine soon will run on kperating systems besides Windows and maybe it will eventually work on Android.
+The Machine soon will run on operating systems besides Windows and maybe it will eventually work on Android.
+Facial Detection has been created and future plans are in the works.
+There is no download link yet since I have not found a web host yet for the files but as soon as I do, the link will be accessible from this page.

-So far only the access to the webcam has been coded but facial recognition is in the works.

-There is no download link yet since it is only a webcam app but once other features are added it will be published.

 TL;DR The Machine lives

+P.S.
+When the Jar file is closed, a process is left running, so far I have not found how to stop this from happening and it is something I will be working towards in the future to fix.
+The process is Java(TM) SE Binary and can be closed in task manager in the section, Background Processes.